Barcelona's proposed Arthur-Pjanic swap points to future full of NBA-like trades | Goal.com

 Had Leeds United not enquired about Denis Irwin in 1992, Eric Cantona would never have ended up at Manchester United.

-Barcelona didn't increase Neymar's €222 million (£196m/$240m) buy-out clause because they assumed nobody would – or indeed could – pay such an exorbitant fee.
+Barcelona did not increase Neymar's €222 million (£196m/$240m) buy-out clause because they assumed nobody would – or indeed could – pay such an exorbitant fee.

-Real Madrid, meanwhile, thought that they had signed David de Gea in 2017 but they were betrayed by a 'faulty' fax machine.
+Real Madrid, meanwhile, thought that they had signed David de Gea in 2017, only to be betrayed by a 'faulty' fax machine.

 The point is that from the moment the window opens to the moment it closes, anything is possible.
 Uncertainty reigns supreme.